jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 ### Fix the gun position and make it snap

-- Note the position of the gun;l remember where it is (-1, 1.15, -0.23)
+- Note the position of the gun; remember where it is (-1, 1.15, -0.23)
 - Move the gun position to 0, 0, 0 (temporarily)
 - Create an Empty Game Object called Hand Gun Offset
 - Move the object to 0, 0, 0 then align it where the gun should be held [^handgun]